Objective: Antarctic Kayaking in the Southern Ocean

 Distance: 3.87 miles

 Starting from Whaler’s Bay, we paddle through calm and glassy water below the shelter of the inner wall.
-As we are in the middle of a large volcanic caldera, the area smells like sulphur.
-We shoot a bit of white water under an arch named the Needle by Deception Island’s hidden entrance, Neptune’s Bellows.
+As we are in the middle of a large volcanic caldera, the area smells like sulfur.
+We shoot a patch of white water under an arch named the Needle by Deception Island’s hidden entrance, Neptune’s Bellows.
 Then, we hug the coast along the high jagged outer wall of the atoll until Neptune’s Window and turn around.
-On the way back to Whaler’s Bay, a couple seals play with us while following and plunging during our last round of Antarctic kayaking.
+On the way back to Whaler’s Bay, a couple seals follow our boats during our last round of kayaking.

 We line up for some pictures then we dash across the black volcanic rock beach.
-The toes feel the chill first, a few more steps, and then I dive headfirst into the frigid Antarctic water.
-It’s icy cold, not the coldest water I’ve ever jumped in, but cold enough that I want to leave immediately.
-After the polar plunge, we are handed towels and we congregate to bask in our collective glory.
-Back in the mudroom, we are handed shots of aquavit.
+The toes feel the chill first, a few more steps, and then I dive headfirst into the frosty Antarctic water.
+After the polar plunge, in the mudroom, we warm up with shots of aquavit.

 Transportation: Catch a flight to Buenos Aires, Argentina.
 Fly to Ushuaia.
 Embark for Antarctica on an expedition ship.
-At Antarctica, there are motorized zodiak boats and kayaks, in addition to the expedition ship.
+At Antarctica, there are zodiac boats and kayaks.

 Lodging: The expedition ship has cabins for two to three people.

-Food: Enjoy meals in the dining room of the expedition ship.
+Food: Delicious meals are provided in the dining room of the expedition ship.